The revival of the real estate market in Saudi Arabia

 Although many investors have expressed their concerns regarding the new tax, especially considering the fact that the citizens of the kingdom have lived a tax-free life till 2017, it is important to mention that VAT is applied in most of the countries around the world and with percentages that reach up to 15% in some places.

-On the other hand, Kingdom of Saudi Arabia are taking many measurements to counter and reduce the negative effect of the tax on the investment environments and the purchasing power of the residents, especially in the real estate market.
+On the other hand, KSA is taking many measurements to counter and reduce the negative effect of the tax on the investment environments and the purchasing power of the residents, especially in the real estate market.

 For starters, public services and residential rent are exempted from the tax.
 Also, VAT is not to be applied on selling properties to relatives up to the fourth degree.
 Thus, VAT’s negative effect on the real estate market is expected to be minimal.